 What is a VPN and how does it work?

-VPN which is also known as “Virtual Private Network” is a way of establishing a protected network connection when using public networks.
+VPN which is also known as a “Virtual Private Network” is a way of establishing a protected network connection when using public networks.

 This means if you surf online with a VPN enabled, then the VPN server itself becomes the source of data, and the Internet Service Provider (ISP) and other third parties cannot see which websites are visited by you or what data is sent and received online.